jake-bioinfo/tld/README.md

 or

 #### Install SRA-Toolkit and Download Yeast Samples docker
-For example sake, /tld/data is installed in $HOME/tld
+For example sake, TLD is installed in $HOME/tld

 ```sh
 # Pull sra-tools docker image